 - 7.5 The HNA report analyses current and projected needs for age (including projected increases in older people with dementia or mobility problems) and younger people with disabilities.
 The report states that the analysis provides clear evidence for justifying delivering 'accessible and adaptable' homes as defined in Part M4(2) of Building Regulations, subject to viability testing and site suitability; and, where possible, 'fully adapted homes' as defined in Part M4(3) of the same document.
-A need for around 3,203 wheelchair accessible dwellings for wheelchair users across the study area (including Ashfield and Erewash) has been identified, equivalent to 5% of the total housing need identified through the standard method. - 7.6 In line with the Planning Practice Guidance, some older households, particularly those aged over 75, will require specialist housing provision.
-Across the Plan area, the analysis in this report points to a need for 3,381 units of housing with support to 2041, and 4,026 units of housing with care.
-These figures are broken down by district.
-The report also identifies a need for 3,775 additional bed spaces (C2 Use Class) across the Plan area (also broken down by district).
+A need for around 3,203 wheelchair accessible dwellings for wheelchair users across the study area (including Ashfield, Erewash and Gedling) has been identified, equivalent to 5% of the total housing need identified through the standard method. - 7.6 In line with the Planning Practice Guidance, some older households, particularly those aged over 75, will require specialist housing provision.
+Across the Plan area, the analysis in this report points to a need for 2,433 bedspaces in housing with support and housing with care to 2041.
+These figures are broken down by local authority are and by support/care categories.

-7.7 The draft policy has not included any specific targets in relation to specialist accommodation for older people.
+7.7 The policy has not included any specific targets in relation to specialist accommodation for older people.
 It is considered that policies in the Councils' Part 2 Local Plans address the issue appropriately, and subsequent Local Plan reviews will ensure this is updated accordingly to reflect the findings of the report.